 Availability of Off-Site Treatment, Storage, and Disposal Services and Capacity: This alternative does not involve off-Site treatment and storage.
-It is anticipated that the ability to dispose of the contaminated soil from the Selected Area (and APCs, if Alternative 4b is selected) at an off-Site disposal facility will be moderate.
+It is anticipated that the ability to dispose of the contaminated soil from the Selected Area and the GSNWR Wilderness Area (and APCs, if Alternative 4b is selected) at an off-Site disposal facility will be moderate.
 This rating is lower than in Alternative 3 because the amount of material being removed from the Site and disposed of off-Site in Alternative 4 is greater than in Alternative 3 and may lead to difficulties in securing landfill space.

 Availability of Necessary Equipment and Specialists: Excavation with off-Site disposal, caps, and Site controls, are common technologies.
 No significant difficulties are anticipated in obtaining the necessary equipment and personnel.
-Therefore, this alternative is ranked excellent for this criterion.
+Therefore, this alternative is ranked high for this criterion.

 Availability of Prospective Technology: Excavation with off-Site disposal, caps, Site controls are common technologies.
 No significant difficulties are anticipated in obtaining the necessary technologies to construct and implement this alternative.
-Therefore, this alternative is ranked excellent for this criterion.
+Therefore, this alternative is ranked high for this criterion.

 6.4.7 Cost

 The detailed cost estimate of this alternative is provided in Tables 6-7a and 6-7b, and the summary of the cost estimate is below.
-A range of costs is provided to reflect the potential range in the depth of excavation in the Selected Area (at least 2 feet bgs, and potentially as much as 4 feet bgs).
+A range of costs is provided to reflect the potential range in the depth of excavation in the Selected Area and the GSNWR Wilderness Area (at least 2 feet bgs, and potentially as much as 4 feet bgs).